 I’m regularly asked how I became The Professional Hobo.
 What was the catalyst for my decision to sell everything in favour of full-time travel?
 How did I do it?
 And most importantly – why?

 Although I’ve answered many of these questions in one form or another over many interviews for other websites and newspapers, I haven’t properly documented the process on my own site.

 “What are you running away from?” was a question recently asked of me by a friend who was trying to help me through a rough emotional period of confusion about what I wanted to do.

 Travel is commonly seen as running away from something or an act of withdrawal, but try as I may to psychoanalyze my actions, I simply can’t see how I’m running away from anything.
 In fact, it’s quite the opposite.

-Best to start from the beginning so I can illustrate my point.
+Best to start from the beginning of how I became The Professional Hobo, so I can illustrate my point.

 Success in Business – and Life?

 In 2006, I was running a busy financial planning practice in Toronto, Canada.
 I was what you could call a “medium-sized fish in a big pond,” having achieved a certain level of success and a reputation for helping people engineer their finances to enable their life’s dreams.
 I focused on the emotional issues of personal finance in an effort to transform our vision of money from a taboo hindrance into something that empowers and enables instead.

 I regularly appeared on television, gave interviews in newspapers opposite financial “celebrities”, and I spoke in front of audiences as large as 3,000 people.